How We Chose the Best Liveaboard Catamaran

 Lagoon 380 under sail with Sunnyside captain on the bow

 The only way to know what sacrifices and trade-offs you’re willing to make is to live the sailing life.
-Cruise the way you plan to in the future, and see what works.
+Cruise how you plan to in the future, and see what works.
 Then you can start answering questions.

 How frugal do you want to be with water?
 How conservative with energy?
 How do you want to handle the heat?

-WHAT WORKED FOR US: We decided on the most important system to us – solar, and went from there.
-We found that getting started cruising, we could live without a lot of the conveniences we thought we needed.
+WHAT WORKED FOR US: We landed on the most important system to us – solar, and went from there.
+We found that by getting started cruising, we could live without many of the conveniences we thought we needed.
 In the meantime, we were able to enjoy not having an overabundance of systems to learn and maintain.

 4. Owners’ Version Catamaran

-Whether you choose a charter version or an owners’ version catamaran will have a big impact on the boat’s layout and price.
+Whether you choose a charter version or an owners’ version catamaran will have a big impact on the boat’s cabin layout and purchase price.

 What is an owners’ version catamaran?
-This desirable catamaran layout has three cabins instead of four cabins (referred to as a charter version).
-Meaning, there is a spacious bathroom (head) in the place of the fourth cabin in the owners’ hull.
+This desirable catamaran layout has three cabins instead of four cabins (referred to as a charter version because this layout is the standard for charter companies).
+Meaning there is a spacious bathroom (head) in the place of the fourth cabin in the owners’ hull.

 Layout of a Lagoon 380

-These puppies are a little scarce and come at a premium, but it’s one a lot of folks are willing to pay, including us.
+These sailing catamarans are a little scarce and come at a premium, but it’s one a lot of folks are willing to pay an additional cost to have, including us.

 In one hull, the forward cabin is replaced by an expanded bathroom.
 This allows for a more open layout and storage space.
 On catamarans under 40 feet, the 2-cabin, 1-bath hulls can be especially tight.

 WHAT WORKED FOR US: This was our most inflexible condition.
-If we were going to live in this tiny floating home, we wanted to better maximize the hull’s limited space.
+If we were going to live in this tiny floating home, we wanted to maximize the hull’s limited living space better.
 A larger bathroom, a more open layout in the hull, and more storage space would let us do that.

 Also, I can’t imagine the fiasco of Ross trying to shower in a wet bath where you shower with the toilet.
 I would most likely end up living with a very smelly guy!
 Lucky for my nose, with a little patience and persistence, we were able to find our three-cabin home.